Prague Experience logoPrague tourist information & travel guide logo

 Classical concerts at Easter

-While it is difficult to recommend individual concerts, such is the choice, Easter concerts in the Mirror Chapel at the Klementinum are particularly special.
-The historic nature of the building combined with the talented musicians who perform always makes for a highly atmospheric event.
+Concerts in the Mirror Chapel at the Klementinum are special.
+The historic nature of the building and the talented musicians who perform combine to produce a highly atmospheric event.

-In terms of large spectacular concerts, Municipal House and Rudolfinum are the grandest concert halls in the city and never fail to impress.
+In terms of large spectacular concerts, Municipal House and Rudolfinum are the grandest concert halls in Prague, and their performances never fail to impress.

-The best classical concerts do sell out, so we strongly advise booking tickets in advance:
+The best concerts always sell out, so we advise booking tickets early - April Concerts.

-The opera and ballet season is also in full swing, with spectacular performances staged at all three opera houses: Prague State Opera, National Theatre and Estates Theatre:
+The opera season is also in full swing at Easter, with spectacular productions staged at all three Prague opera houses: Prague State Opera, Estates Theatre and National Theatre.

 Black Light Theatre

 If you are seeking a typically Czech experience, black light theatres in Prague put on shows that are highly visual.
-They can be enjoyed by all ages and nationalities:
+They can be enjoyed by all ages and nationalities April Theatre.

 For the best in local hospitality, consider the Traditional Czech Night and the Medieval Tavern.
 Both are 'all-inclusive' events.